 We would normally feel uncomfortable testifying in support of changes in the legislation until the responsible department has published regulations implementing the program, but after 17 months, Senator, we do not have the luxury to wait for the Treasury to act.
 And with that I really want to cut short my statement and I thank you for letting us appear here in support of your bill, and I would be glad to answer any questions.

 [The prepared statement of Mr. Koelemij follows:]

+STATEMENT OF

-STATEMENT OF THE NATIONAL ASSOCIATION OF HOME BUILDERS before the SUBCOMMITTEE ON TAXATION AND DEBT MANAGEMENT COMMITTEE ON FINANCE UNITED STATES SENATE ON MORTGAGE REVENUE BONDS MAY 21, 1982
+THE NATIONAL ASSOCIATION OF HOME BUILDERS

+UNITED STATES SENATE

+MORTGAGE REVENUE BONDS

 Mr. Chairman and Members of the Committee: